jflores106/weight-journey/README.md

 # Application Name
-The name for my web application will be **Weight Journey**.
+The name of my web application is **Weight-Journey**.

 # Project Topic/Objective
-The web application I want to create is a weight tracker application.
+The web application I created is a weight tracker application.
 The objective of my web application is to keep track of a user's weight loss and weight gain.
-The user will enter their weight periodically and the application will store it.
-The web application will also display the user's weight in a graph.
-The graph will allow the user to see their weight loss and or weight gain over a period.
+A user is allowed to enter the date and their weight, which will then be displayed on a table as well as a graph.
+The user population that my site primarily targets is people who are on a weight-loss journey and those whose weight fluctuates greatly.
+However, it can also be used by people who are trying to gain weight in order to improve their health.
+Weight-Journey was developed using a MEN stack.
+MongoDB was used for the database.
+Express was used to set up the server.
+HTML was then used to structure my site.
+HTML, JavaScript, and Handlebars were used to display the content.
+I then used both Bootstrap and CSS to style my site.

 # Motivation
 This project is of interest to me because I am currently on a weight loss journey.
 This application will allow me to keep track of my weight loss.
 My weight fluctuates a lot, making it difficult to keep track of all the changes.
 Because my weight changes so often, it is difficult to see how much weight I lose over a period of time just by looking at the numbers.
 The graph that will be displayed in the application will be particularly useful because it will allow me to see whether I achieve my goal of losing a certain amount of weight by a certain period.